farao-community/farao-community.github.io/pages/docs/tutorials/run-rao.md

 We can see in the logs that the remedial action was indeed applied, increasing the margin on line _NNL2AA1 BBE3AA1 1_ to 76.67 MW (i.e. decreasing the flow to 333 MW which is below the PATL).
-At the end of the curative perimeter, the network is still secure and the three parallel lines are all connected.
+At the end of the curative perimeter, the network is secure and the three parallel lines are all connected.

 ![](/assets/img/tutorial/curative.svg)